MarkusTHolm/slidev/slidev_master/TopOptmeeting_2025/slidev/intro.md

 ::left::

-- Fracture toughness $:=$ Critical value of the Mode I stress intensity factor
+- Fracture toughness $:=$ Critical value of the stress intensity factor (SIF)

 <v-clicks>

-- Mode I stress-intensity factor for an infinite plate:
+- Mode I SIF for an infinite homogenous (solid) plate:
 $$K_{\text{I}} = \sigma_0 \sqrt{\pi a}$$

 - So, $K_\text{I} = O(\sigma_0 \sqrt{a})$ and we define